-- Strategy will address social determinants of health, health disparities and the challenges of the underserved by partnering with community groups to address individuals of all ages with mental illnesses ranging from disorders that affect mood, thinking and behavior and those who care for them. - Target population: The Sedgwick County community, in addressing this goal it requires creating an environment that supports mental health through policy change, education, and a better understanding of effective interventions that are responsive, emotionally supportive and nonthreatening.
+- Strategy will address social determinants of health and the challenges of the underserved by partnering with community groups to address individuals of all ages with mental illnesses ranging from disorders that affect mood, thinking and behavior and those who care for them. - Target population: The Sedgwick County community, in addressing this goal it requires creating an environment that supports mental health through policy change, education, and a better understanding of effective interventions that are responsive, emotionally supportive and nonthreatening. - AVCRH has a contract with University of Kansas' Neuropsych Department to see patients when a behavioral health, or mental health issue is impacting the patient during the inpatient stay or possibly at discharge.

-- AVCH Advocacy Officer who will work with local and state elected officials to review current policies and how best to focus on long-term treatment to avert critical situations. - AVC-W Behavioral Health staff are already actively involved in the Sedgwick County's coalition that is working to bring a new model of care for mentally ill people to the area.
-The staff will continue to be active members in this coalition.
+AVCH Advocacy Officer who will work with local and state elected officials to review current policies and how best to focus on long-term treatment to avert critical situations.

+• AVCST Administrator, representing all AVC hospitals, is already actively involved in the Sedgwick County's coalition that is working to bring a new model of care for mentally ill people to the area.